supersam654/accidentally-cyclic/README.md

     $ npm install -g accidentally-cyclic
     $ cyclic --html graph.html path/to/project/index

+Then open `graph.html` (which will be in the current directory in the above example).

 To use AC inside of a project, try:

     $ npm install --save accidentally-cyclic